Azure/azure-powershell/src/Resources/Resources/help/Set-AzPolicyExemption.md

 ```

 ### -ClearExpiration
-whether clear the expiration date and time of the updated policy exemption
+If set, this switch clears the expiration date and time on the updated policy exemption.

 ```yaml
 Type: System.Management.Automation.SwitchParameter